hammlab/GRAM/readme.md

 2. MATLAB:  The package uses MATLAB scripts.
 The package uses Matlab Graph Library (http://www.stanford.edu/~dgleich/programs/matlab_bgl) and NIFTI toolbox (http://www.rotman-baycrest.on.ca/~jimmy/NIfTI), which are freeware.
 These toolboxes are included in the package.
 The package was tested with MATLAB R2009B, but it will probably work with older versions as well.
 3. CMake: CMake (http://www.cmake.org) is used create cross-platform makefiles.
 4. Compiler and linker for Windows:  You can use the freeware version of Visual Studio (http://www.microsoft.com/express/).
 The package was test with Visual Studio 2008 Express.

 ####Operating Systems
 The package was tested on linux and Windows XP.

 ####Folder Structure
 1. Code
-  a.
-Core: Core algorithms
+  1. Core: Core algorithms
-  b.
-ITK: ITK library
+  2. ITK: ITK library
-  c.	matlab_bgl: Matlab library for graph theoretic algorithms
+  3.	matlab_bgl: Matlab library for graph theoretic algorithms
-  d.
-NIFTI: Matlab library for manipulating medical images in NIFTI formats
+  4. NIFTI: Matlab library for manipulating medical images in NIFTI formats
 2. Demo:
-  a.	subject: example dataset of 2D brain patches
+  1.	subject: example dataset of 2D brain patches
-  b.	result: intermediate and final registration results of the demo dataset will be saved here
+  2.	result: intermediate and final registration results of the demo dataset will be saved here
 3. Doc: documents

 ####Installation
 1. Building ITK-dependent binaries  (linux)
-  a.
-Install ITK with the `review` option on.
+  1. Install ITK with the `review` option on.
 Skip this step if ITK is already in the system.
-  b.
-Go to `GRAMROOT/Code/ITK` , where `GRAMROOT` is the path for the package.
+  2. Go to `GRAMROOT/Code/ITK` , where `GRAMROOT` is the path for the package.
-  c.
-Create ITK binary directory by `mkdir bin`
+  3. Create ITK binary directory by `mkdir bin`
-  d.
-Go to ITK binary directory by `cd bin`
+  4. Go to ITK binary directory by `cd bin`
-  e.
-Run `ccmake ..`.
+  5. Run `ccmake ..`.
 Configure, accept warnings, configure and generate makefiles.
-  f.
-Build by `make`, this will generate following binaries in the bin folder.
+  6. Build by `make`, this will generate following binaries in the bin folder.
-    ```
-    ConcatenateFields
-    WarpImage
-    JacobianField
-    DemonsRegistration_dong
-    DemonsRegistration_dong_n
-    ```
+    `ConcatenateFields`, `WarpImage`, `JacobianField`, `DemonsRegistration_dong`, `DemonsRegistration_dong_n`
   Please check that the binaries are built without errors.
-  g.
-Set environmental variables for your shell.
-If you use bash, type
-    `gedit $HOME/.bashrc`  and insert
-    `PATH=$PATH:GRAMROOT/Code/ITK/bin` at the end.
+  7. Set environmental variables for your shell.
+If you use bash, type `gedit $HOME/.bashrc` and insert `PATH=$PATH:GRAMROOT/Code/ITK/bin` at the end.
 If you use csh, type `gedit $HOME/.cshrc` and insert
     `setenv PATH ${PATH}:GRAMROOT/Code/ITK/bin` at the end.
     Save and exit.
-  h.
-To apply this change in the shell, either type bash (or csh) or log-in again.
+  8. To apply this change in the shell, either type bash (or csh) or log-in again.
 To check the path is correctly included, type `DemonsRegistration_dong` in the shell.
 If you see a list of arguments and help texts, you are all set.
 If not, check the path again.

 2. Building ITK-dependent binaries  (MS Windows 32bit)
-  a.
-Install ITK with the `review` option on.
+  1. Install ITK with the `review` option on.
 Skip this step if ITK is already in the system.
-  b.
-Go to `GRAMROOT/Code/ITK`, where `GRAMROOT` is the path for the package.
+  2. Go to `GRAMROOT/Code/ITK`, where `GRAMROOT` is the path for the package.
-  c.
-Create ITK binary directory by `mkdir bin`
+  3. Create ITK binary directory by `mkdir bin`
-  d.
-Launch `cmake-gui.exe` and set the source dir as `GRAMROOT/Code/ITK`  and set the bin dir as `GRAMROOT/Code/ITK/bin`
+  4. Launch `cmake-gui.exe` and set the source dir as `GRAMROOT/Code/ITK`  and set the bin dir as `GRAMROOT/Code/ITK/bin`
-  e.
-Configure and generate solution files for Visual Studio.
+  5. Configure and generate solution files for Visual Studio.
-  f.
-Launch Visual Studio and build the solution in Release mode.
+  6. Launch Visual Studio and build the solution in Release mode.
 This will generate following binaries.
-    ```
-    ConcatenateFields
-    WarpImage
-    JacobianField
-    DemonsRegistration_dong
-    DemonsRegistration_dong_n
-    ```
-  Please check that the binaries are built without errors.
+    `ConcatenateFields`, `WarpImage`, `JacobianField`, `DemonsRegistration_dong`, `DemonsRegistration_dong_n`  Please check that the binaries are built without errors.
-  g.
-Set environment variables: go to `My Computer->Properties->Advanced->Environment Variables-> User variables`.
-Add
-`GRAMROOT\Code\ITK\bin\Release` to the `PATH` variable.
+  7. Set environment variables: go to `My Computer->Properties->Advanced->Environment Variables-> User variables`.
+Add `GRAMROOT\Code\ITK\bin\Release` to the `PATH` variable.
-  h.
-To check the path is correctly included, open command prompt and type `DemonsRegistration_dong`.
+  8. To check the path is correctly included, open command prompt and type `DemonsRegistration_dong`.
 If you see a list of arguments and help texts, you are all set.
 If not, check the path again.

-3. Including Matlab Libraries [OS-independent]
+3. Including Matlab Libraries (OS-independent)
   Launch MATLAB and include the three folders in the Matlab path:
   ```
   GRAMROOT/Code/Core
   GRAMROOT/Code/matlab_bgl